 Wednesdays, 9 AM

 Our 9 AM class meets at the beautiful San Francisco campus of Neighborhood Playgarden, a Waldorf nursery school.
 We hold our music class in a room with rainbow walls, overlooking the city.
-While our class ends at 9:45, families may choose to extend their time at NPG by registering for NPG's Parent Child Play Class.

 About the Instructor